petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 5. You feel like you're working on the edge of a cliff, like one small change would send an entire house of cards toppling down.

+## When work is reproducible, its findings can be properly critiqued

+Or, a failure to reproduce could be due to technical issues, and that gets in the way of us actually critiquing the fundamentals of the analysis.

 ## Summary and conclusions

 Based on the learnings from the Agile and DevOps movements,